DentyMods/SL-CustomObjects/README.md

  - slcustomobjects

- If you want to create schematics you need to downlaod  or have:
+ If you want to create schematics you need to download or have:

  Unity 2020.3.2f1
  https://unity3d.com/get-unity/download?thank-you=update&download_nid=64582&os=Win